Massachusetts health officials confirm 2 additional cases of monkeypox

-The Massachusetts Department of Health announced two new cases of monkeypox in two adult men, the organization said in a statement Sunday.
+BOSTON (WHDH) - The Massachusetts Department of Health announced two additional cases of monkeypox in adult men, the organization said in a statement Wednesday.

-According to the department, the two men had close contact with one another and have since been put into isolation.
+The announcement marks the sixth case identified in the state since May.
+The state said that the new cases are not connected and that both individuals are currently isolating.

-Current data from CDC indicates that there have been 49 cases of monkeypox virus this year in US residents, including includes the first identified case in Massachusetts on May 18.
+Current data from CDC indicates that there have been 72 cases of monkeypox virus this year in US residents, including includes the first identified case in Massachusetts on May 18.
+No deaths have been reported and patients generally recover in 2-4 weeks.

 Early symptoms of monkeypox can include fever, headache, sore throat and swollen lymph nodes.